Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

 How dangerous is Zika virus?

 Most people infected with Zika virus have mild symptoms (or no symptoms at all).
 However, pregnant women who are infected with Zika virus have a greater risk of babies born with microcephaly, a birth defect where the baby’s head is smaller than expected, or other birth defects.
-There have also been rare reports of Guillain-Barré Syndrome and other neurological conditions.
+Guillain-Barré Syndrome, a rare but severe and progressive neurological disorder, has been reported to be associated with Zika virus infection.
 People rarely die from Zika virus.

 Is there a treatment or a vaccine for Zika virus?

 There are no vaccines or medications to prevent or treat Zika virus infections.
 If someone becomes ill after being infected with Zika virus, the symptoms should be treated by getting rest, drinking fluids to prevent dehydration, and taking medicines such as acetaminophen to relieve fever and pain.
 Aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, should be avoided.

 Is it safe for me to travel to other countries?

 Travelers to these destinations should take extra steps to protect themselves from mosquito bites.

-Pregnant women (or women planning to become pregnant within three months of travel) should avoid travel to regions with active Zika virus transmission.
+Pregnant women, or women planning to become pregnant, should avoid travel to regions with active Zika virus transmission.

 How can I protect myself from Zika virus?